McMaster-University-Library/Digital-Archive-Tools/README.md

 # Digital Archive Tools

 This repository is a resource to perform web analytics on the Library's Digital Archive of Map Collections, collecting and reporting web data through the use of Google Analytics.
+Access a sample of an Annual Google Analytics report [here.] (https://github.com/maclibGIS/Digital-Archive-Tools/tree/master/Google_Analytics_API_Python_Client/scripts/365daysAgo)

 ## Tool: Scraper_V2.py